fairdataihub/SODA-for-SPARC-Docs/docs/guided.md

 ### Using the End to End Curation mode

-Click on the `Curate and Share` option of the sidebar and then click on `End to End Curation`.
+Click on the `Curate and Share` option of the sidebar and then click on `Prepare Dataset Step-by-Step`.

 ![](https://github.com/fairdataihub/SODA-for-SPARC/blob/main/docs/documentation/Guided/endtoend.png?raw=true)